adinjayp/Linear_regression_ClosedFormSolution/README.md

-# Closed form Linear Regression Implementation
+# Linear Regression Closed Form Solution Implementation

 This repository contains Python code for implementing linear regression from scratch and validating it against the `sklearn` library.
 Linear regression is a fundamental technique in statistical modeling for predicting a continuous variable based on one or more predictor variables.